-- 5. From the Select Country menu, select the country in which you use the modem router. - The Select Country menu is not available in all countries and might be masked out. - 6.
-From the Select Internet Service Provider menu, select the Internet service provider (ISP) that you are using. - If your ISP is not in the menu, select Other. - 7.
-Select the virtual interface: - Internet interface.
-From the menu above the Enable This Interface check box, leave the default menu selection at Internet. - IPTV interface.
-From the menu above the Enable This Interface check box, select IPTV. - 8.
-From the Transfer Mode menu, select ADSL(ATM). - 9.
+5. From the Select Country menu, select the country in which you use the modem router.

+The Select Country menu is not available in all countries and might be masked out.

+6. From the Select Internet Service Provider menu, select the Internet service provider (ISP) that you are using.

+- 7. From the Transfer Mode menu, select ADSL(ATM). - 8.
 From the DSL Mode menu, select the ADSL mode that your ISP provided you: - Auto.
 The modem router detects the DSL mode automatically.
 (This is the default setting.) - ADSL.
 Legacy version of ADSL. - ADSL2.
 Legacy version of ADSL2. - ADSL2+.
-ADSL2+ provides the fastest downstream rates and can interoperate with ADSL2 and ADSL. - 10.
-Specify that your ISP requires you to log in: - If you are configuring the Internet interface, scroll down to the Does your Internet connection require a login? section and select the Yes radio button. - If you are configuring the IPTV interface, scroll down to the Does your IPTV connection require a login? section and select the Yes radio button. - 11.
-Make sure that the Enable This Interface check box is selected.
+ADSL2+ provides the fastest downstream rates and can interoperate with ADSL2 and ADSL. - 9.
+Make sure that the Enable This Interface check box is selected. - Scroll down to the Does your Internet connection require a login? section and select the Yes radio button.